-Here at Bound we investigated the legacies of activism, protest, labour movements and class symbolism in contemporary arts publishing.
-We propose to continue these conversations at Format in 2019, incorporating Derby’s specific heritage as a key industrial city with a strong association in craft and manufacturing.
+At Bound Art Book Fair 2018 we investigated the legacies of activism, protest, labour movements and class symbolism in contemporary arts publishing.
+We propose to continue these conversations at Format International Photography Festival in 2019, incorporating Derby’s specific heritage as a key industrial city with a strong association in craft and manufacturing.

-Bound continues to test a multi-platform approach within our book fairs, using screens, talks, and performances in and amongst screenings.
-We will continue this strategy with our presence at Format’s Independent Publishing Photobook Market in Derby, 15th – 17th of March.
+Bound continues to test a multi-platform approach within our book fairs, using screens, talks, and performances in and amongst publishers and booksellers.
+We will continue this strategy with our presence at Format’s Photobook Market in Derby, 15th – 17th March.

-We will launch a new publication and activate the space with a variety of lens-based works from three artists who will have a special feature each day on our table.
+We’ll be launching a new publication by Aaron Guy and activating the space with a variety of lens-based and audio works from Heather Glazzard and Dan Szor, who will have a special feature each day on our table.

 See you at the stalls.

 A celebration of artists’ publishing from across the U.K and Europe.

 Sunday: 10:30 – 16:00